saucelabs-training/automation-best-practices/testing-for-charity/my-react-app/docs/E2E-TESTS.md

 [Look here](TEST-COVERAGE.md)

----

-❓What if we wanted to test that the link opens in a new tab❓
+## How to test that the link opens in a new tab?

----

 👀 Working with 'target' attribute